How to Get Your Website Ranking #1 on Google

-If the landing page isn’t converting, it’s because of a flaw in its design or content.
-When you’re redesigning your landing page content, make sure the page includes clear call-to-actions, pleasing imagery, and offers that entice prospects.
+If the landing page isn't converting, it's because of a flaw in its design or content.
+When redesigning your landing page content, ensure the page includes clear call-to-actions, pleasing imagery, and offers that entice prospects.

 As you begin writing your content, consider how you can use data to optimise the content on your landing page and keep it fresh for visitors.
 The data you need will vary based on the size and complexity of your site, but some basic questions to ask include:

-- Are there any keywords that your target audience is searching for that aren’t showing up in the search results?
+- Are there any keywords your target audience is searching for that aren't appearing in the search results?

 - How many people are clicking on my ad text and links?

-- Is there anything I can add to my page or post to increase engagement?
+- Can I add anything to my page or post to increase engagement?

 - Can I get more people to my website from social media?

-- Are there any specific pages of my site that don’t seem to be converting very well?
+- Are there any specific pages of my site that don't seem to convert very well?

 Improve the Design and User Experience of Your Site